andrewtheiss/AnimeChainDev/docs/docs/animecoin/bridging.md

-# Bridging ANIME Across Layers – The Hard Way
+# Bridging Animecoin (ANIME) Across Layers – The Hard Way

 All ANIME originates on Ethereum L1.
 The versions on L2 and L3 are wrapped representations of the mainnet token.